Food cost,

 Raw materials per portion — protein, carbs, oil, spices

-The small line most operators forget — chutneys, salads, sauces
+The small line most operators forget — garnishes, salads, sauces

 What this dish costs you